 Rich text labels on attributes and workflow statuses are a solution to alleviate this pain point.
 Xavor calls this rich text enabling extension to oracle Agile PLM solution with Assist+.
 Help messages appear when you hover over the attribute which can change based on the users role in Agile.
 Rich text mean graphics, video, charts, links to download and other supplementary documents.

 Here’s an example of hover over help text on the attribute Notes:

 - You are not limited to text but you can include images to help determine a value for an attribute.
 In this example, a displayed graph is used to determine the correct value for power dissipation to be entered.

 - Below is an example of a description table specifying the meaning behind the code for Induction Tolerance.

 Here’s another example of material description with using an image:

 - Rich text also appears on workflow statuses in order to prompt the approvers and assignee’s on action to take.

-With Xavor’s Assist+ solution, an Agile PLM user does not have to rely solely on training on the actions to take on statuses and attributes.
+With Xavor’s Assist+ solution, an Agile PLM maintenance user does not have to rely solely on training on the actions to take on statuses and attributes.
 The chance for bad actions, irrelevant data, error prone data or calls to the Agile admin help desk are reduced.
 The change analyst is freed from following-up on ill formed changes and focus more on enforcing change policy.
 Well created guidance content can be a GPS like navigation to create good parts and documents and reduce the cycle time of change management.